 Editorials in Virginia Libraries are written by Virginia Libraries Editors or staff.
 Among other topics, editorials in Virginia Libraries provide volume content summaries, and describe journal policy or practice changes.

 Essay/Commentary pieces allow for more subjectivity and expression of a position on a topic or issue of interest to libraries or library employees.
 Authors are encouraged to include references, data, illustrations, or information that will aid in understanding the context and issue at hand.
 Submissions may be lengthy (3,000-5,000 words), or somewhat brief (under 2,000 words).
-Example Essay/Commentary examples: “Virginia Library Association Is For All!”
-(This section is also where we publish the annual VLA President Letter, such as, “VLA: the Place to Connect with Your Colleagues, Enhance Your Skills, and Revolutionize Our Profession”)
+Essay/Commentary examples: “Virginia Library Association Is For All!”
+(This section is also where we publish the annual VLA President Letter, such as, “VLA: the Place to Connect with Your Colleagues, Enhance Your Skills, and Revolutionize Our Profession.”)

 Best Practice articles take a larger view of an issue.
-This article type should include real world solutions to issues that are affecting libraries today, and include elements that will assist other libraries in implementing it in their context.
+This article type should include real world solutions to issues that are affecting libraries today, and include elements that will assist other libraries in implementing them in their context.
 Best Practice articles include a literature review with references to current trends in the field and/or current theory.
 Submissions should strive for 4,500-7,000 words Best Practice Articles are peer-reviewed.
-Example Best Practice Article: “Serving Military Families in the Public Library”
+Example Best Practice Article: “Serving Military Families in the Public Library.”

 Research articles report on in-depth original scholarly research and analysis or research studies.
 Research articles may provide a review of existing literature on a topic; examine theoretical approaches to topics or issues; report on assessment, survey, focus group, or other studies; or describe an issue or challenge in depth (if based on evidence from published research or original data).
 Submissions should strive for 4,500 - 7,000 words.
 Research articles are peer-reviewed.
 Example Research Article: “The ‘Novel’ Approach: Using Fiction to Increase Empathy.”